kyma-incubator/compass/docs/compass/03-01-security.md

 **Request flow:**

 1. ORY Oathkeeper authenticator calls Hydra for introspection of the token.
-2. If the token is valid, Oathkeeper sends the request to ORY mutator hydrator.
+1. If the token is valid, Oathkeeper sends the request to ORY mutator hydrator.
-3. Mutator hydrator calls Tenant Mapping Handler hosted by `Hydrator` component to get `tenant` based on a `client_id` (`client_id` is the ID of `SystemAuth` entry related to the given Runtime/Application/IntegrationSystem).
+3. Mutator hydrator calls Tenant Mapping Handler hosted by `Hydrator` component to get `tenant` based on a `client_id`.
+The `client_id` is the ID of `SystemAuth` entry related to the given Runtime/Application/IntegrationSystem.
-4. Tenant Mapping Handler calls `Director` using GraphQL API.
+1. Tenant Mapping Handler calls the `Director` using GraphQL API.
-5. Hydrator component passes response to ID_Token mutator which constructs a JWT token with scopes and `tenant` in the payload.
+1. Hydrator component passes response to ID_Token mutator, which constructs a JWT token with scopes and `tenant` in the payload.
-6. The request is then forwarded to the desired component (such as `Director` or `Connector`) through the `Gateway` component.
+1. Then, the request is forwarded to the desired component (such as `Director` or `Connector`) through the `Gateway` component.

 ![Auth](./assets/oauth2-security-diagram.svg)